syncfusion-content/javascript-docs/js/Diagram/Node.md

 ### Customizing Shadow

-The angle, translation, and opacity of the shadow can be customized with the [shadow](/api/js/ejdiagram#members:nodes-shadow "shadow") property of node.
+The [angle](/api/js/ejdiagram#members:nodes-shadow-angle "angle"), [distance](/api/js/ejdiagram#members:nodes-shadow-distance "distance"), and [opacity](/api/js/ejdiagram#members:nodes-shadow-opacity "opacity") of the shadow can be customized with the [shadow](/api/js/ejdiagram#members:nodes-shadow "shadow") property of node.
 The following code example illustrates how to customize shadow.

 {% highlight javascript %}
 var nodes = [{